systopia/de.systopia.mailboxmailing/docs/use.md

-## Use
+# Use

-Once the **MailboxMailing** extension and the scheduled job are configured, the system will automatically retrieve and process emails according to your specified settings.
+Once the **Mailbox Mailing** extension and the scheduled job are configured, the system will automatically retrieve and process emails according to your specified settings.
 Here are the main functionalities available to users:

 1.  **Email Processing**: